-Coming back from Alajuela this afternoon, we had to stop a while on a switchback section of Hwy 3 between Rio Grande in the valley and Los Angeles, the first suburb before you hit Atenas centro.
+Coming back from Alajuela this afternoon, we had to stop a while on a switchback section of Hwy 3 between the town of Rio Grande in the valley and Barrio Los Angeles, the first suburb before you hit Atenas Centro.

 For the first 20 minutes or so, we just sat there in the rain getting tired.
 We had enjoyed a very nice and leisurely lunch in a Peruvian restaurant.
 While Barry decided on fish with mushrooms, I ordered the goat stew in cilantro sauce.
-Well, I think it was goat.
+Well, I think it was goat meat.
 The menu said roasted lamb, but the Spanish menu called it ‘cabrito’ and we Hill Country cowgirls know and love our cabrito, at least in the form of Texas BBQ.
-It’s just as good in this refreshingly citrusy version with white beans and rice.
+It was just as good in a refreshingly citrusy version with white beans and rice.
 Both our meals were large and should’ve been followed by a siesta.
-Instead we went grocery shopping in a very nice supermarket – after all one is supposed to shop while stuffed, to minimize impulse purchases.
+Instead, we went grocery shopping in a very nice supermarket – after all one is supposed to shop while stuffed, to minimize impulse purchases.
 Hasn’t worked yet.

 Including those big busses.
 Each one of them filling our entire windshield, before, seemingly at the very last second, veering off to our left, whooshing by on the wet and slick tarmac.

 There was plenty of time to look around and speculate about the nature of the traffic stoppage.
 Since we’ve experienced an unusually wet October, setting new records for rainfall and cloud cover density, landslides are an unfortunate hazard in this mountainous country.

 Taking a picture of the downhill side of this temporary parking lot, I noticed an unusual object among the fog-shrouded tree scape, but only after uploading the picture.